2010 | Playdom | Facebook | Flash | Social game | Island management

 Right now – less than 3 months after the very first keystrokes – Tiki Resort already has more than 700.000 daily active users and roughly 3.1 million monthly active users on Facebook, a vibrant player community, and a bunch of exciting additional features still in development.

-April 11 update: today Tiki Resort reached 1 million DAUs (daily active users), has more than 4.8 million MAUs (monthly active users) and 1.2 million fans.
-Woot.
+April 11 update: today Tiki Resort reached 1 million DAUs (daily active users), has more than 4.8 million MAUs (monthly active users), and 1.2 million fans.
+Whoa.

 This experience only reaffirmed my (already pretty firm) belief in the “human factor” as the principal basis of every creative endeavor: I’m certain this sort of output and productivity would not have been possible without the unique philosophy and management style, nor without the outstanding chemistry and camaraderie that developed within the team.